If you've never experienced anxiety, it can be difficult to understand what it is and how it affects people.

 It's a disorder that can make everyday activities feel impossible.

-Here are a few ways to explain anxiety to someone who doesn't have it.
+Here are a few ways to explain and effectively communicate anxiety concepts to someone who doesn't have it.

 Anxiety is a common emotional response that can affect all kinds of people, from the average joe to elite athletes.